Information about my work as an author and women's advocate.

 I wrote a piece for Demcast in which I analyzed what we’ve learned from interviews during the first year of the #VoteHerIn podcast.

 This headline, for an article I wrote for Lilith magazine, “It’s not prom queen.
 It’s president,” captures my view of where women belong in politics: behind the biggest desk.
 Lilith also published this excerpt from Vote Her In about the importance of women voting as a bloc.
 An excerpt from Vote Her In also appeared in Lilith.
 After the publication of Every Day Is Election Day, this interview with me appeared in the magazine.

 For my columns in The Huffington Post, click here.

-The Caxtonian and Windy City Times published my piece discussing the guidance for women’s political and public leadership that Jane Addams proposed in her great autobiography: Twenty Years at Hull-House.
+The Caxtonian and Windy City Times published my piece discussing the guidance for women’s public leadership that Jane Addams offers-up in her great autobiography: Twenty Years at Hull-House.
 Published in 1912, her book is as relevant today as it was then.